Panmani/GCCL/README.md

 * CNSS : same_story_doc_pair.txt

 There is no need to scrape documents for CNSE and CNSS, as they are already in those two dataset files.

+In the configuration file (code/configs/config.yaml):
+* CNS_ROOT_DIR : directory that stores the dataset files
+* FILE_NAME : path to the .txt files

 ## Usage
 To train a model, run: